 13. When to Seek Professional Care

-- Persistent Pain or Redness: Suggestive of infection or other complications.
+- Persistent pain or redness: Suggests infection or other complications.

-- Accompanying Symptoms: Fever, fatigue, or unexplained weight loss are signs that something more systemic might be at play.
+- Accompanying symptoms: Fever, fatigue, or unexplained weight loss may signal systemic issues.

 Remember: Early detection significantly improves treatment outcomes, particularly with malignant tumors.